nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   <img src="./images/user-guide/FindoExample2.png" alt="FindoExample2">

-* When you enter `findo -d n/Charlotte`, TrackO returns all orders with the name `Charlotte` which have been `delivered`.
+* When you enter `findo -d n/Charlotte`, TrackO returns all orders with the name `Charlotte` which have been marked as `delivered`.
 Executing it on our sample data will display the following result:

   <img src="./images/user-guide/FindoExample3.png" alt="FindoExample3">

-* When you enter `findo -d -p n/Alex` returns all orders with the name `Alex` which have been `paid` and `delivered`.
+* When you enter `findo -d -p n/Alex` returns all orders with the name `Alex` which have been marked as `paid` and `delivered`.
 Executing it on our sample data will display the following result:

     <img src="./images/user-guide/FindoExample4.png" alt="FindoExample4">

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Completed orders are orders which have been paid **and** delivered.
-You can search using both -p **and** -d to find completed orders!
+You can search using both `-p` **and** `-d` to find completed orders!
 </div>

 [Back to top &#8593;](#welcome-to-trackos-user-guide)